 RAKSHA BANDHAN: COLORS AND RITUALS

-Weeks before the culmination of Raksha Bandhan, Indian shops offer a bright palette of threads for women making their own rakhi; shops also are stocked with colorful premade rakhi.
+Weeks before the culmination of Raksha Bandhan, Indian usually shops offer a bright palette of threads for women making their own rakhi; shops also are stocked with colorful premade rakhi.
 Men also shop market stands, searching for a token of love for their sisterly Raksha Bandhan companion.

-The morning of the festival, brothers and sisters greet one another in, if possible, the presence of other family members.
+In a normal year, on the morning of the festival, brothers and sisters greet one another in, if possible, the presence of other family members.
 The sister ties a rakhi on her brother’s wrist, reciting prayers for his well-being and applying a colorful tilak mark to his forehead.
 The brother responds with thanks and a renewal of his sibling commitment, and the two indulge in sweet foods.
 The brother presents the sister with a gift, and everyone present rejoices in the gladness of family—often with a festive meal.

 Some of the most popular Indian treats enjoyed on Raksha Bandhan may be surprisingly sweet to Westerners unaccustomed to Indian cuisine.
 A prime example is gulab jamun.
 Think of a donut hole soaked in syrup!
 India-based NDTV’s Food channel already has published tips for home-made gulab Jamun.
 Want other culinary options?
 NDTV’s Food channel also published these 11 suggestions for other delightful holiday dishes.
 The non-alcoholic Mango Basil Colada sounds especially refreshing!